 About the CARE Team:

 The Campus Assessment, Response, and Evaluation Team, also known as CARE, at Dalton State College engages in proactive and collaborative approaches to identify and assess students who are potentially distressed or may exhibit concerning behaviors.
 The CARE team is an interdisciplinary assessment group comprised of both faculty and staff.
-In order to ensure the well-being and safety of our students, please submit concerns via the online CARE Report.
+In order to ensure the well-being and safety of our students, please submit concerns via the online CARE Referral Form.

 The goal of the CARE Team is to create a seamless experience for our students by providing resources to the appropriate campus experts and departments.
 We strive to provide confidential and supportive consultation through assessment, response, and evaluation regarding students who may be in distress or at risk.